Post Updated on July 22, 2021

 When you’re working on a bunch of things at once, you might feel like you’re making progress, but divided attention makes it difficult to actually get ahead.
 Progress requires dedicated focus.

 Stop overwhelming yourself and do fewer things extraordinarily well.
-If you’re thinking, ‘But there’s so much I could do…how do I know what to focus on?’
+Maybe you’re thinking, ‘But there’s so much I could do…how do I know what to focus on?’
 You know what you need to do deep down.
 You know what you could do, but what do you need to do?
 Ask yourself this question often.

 There’s always something more that could be done, but it’s not always necessary.
 Focus on what’s necessary.
 Focus on what fits into the vision you have for your life, business, career, family, and health.